 Skip to Main Content

-This guide highlights some library and online resources and search strategies for music research, with attention to items that represent an array of experiences and perspectives
+This guide highlights some library and online resources and search strategies for music research.

 A note on terminology